Alpengeist: History

 On August 30, 1996, Busch Gardens Williamsburg announced the addition of Alpengeist for the 1997 season.
 It would break the height and speed records among inverted roller coasters and feature the tallest vertical loop on an inverted coaster.
 The ride would be the park's second new roller coaster in two years after Izzy (later renamed Wild Maus).
 To reduce noise, the coaster would use polyurethane wheels instead of nylon, and the drop would be angled away from houses in Kingsmill.
 Part of the coaster would also be constructed in a ravine.

 Construction of Alpengeist began two months before the announcement in June 1996.
 The coaster would be made out of 106 track pieces, with 7 for the lift hill, 10 for the station, and 89 for the rest of the layout.

 Alpengeist officially opened on March 22, 1997.
 It held the record for tallest inverted coaster until the opening of Cedar Point's Wicked Twister in 2002.
 However, Alpengeist remained the world's tallest among complete-circuit inverted coasters.
 In 2021, it was surpassed again by Legendary Twin Dragon, an inverted shuttle coaster in China.
 Wicked Twister closed at the end of the 2021 season making Alpengeist the tallest inverted coaster in North America.
 Additionally, Alpengeist would hold the record for being the fastest inverted coaster until Volcano: The Blast Coaster at nearby Kings Dominion surpassed it in 1998.

 In 2022, Alpengeist was repainted with light blue supports.

 Characteristics

 The ride features three trains, though only two are in use at any time.
 Three mechanics maintain the ride and spend four months each year completely reconstructing each of the trains.
 Each train contains eight cars, each equipped with a single row seating four riders for a total of 32 riders per train.
+The trains feature a zero car at the front of the train which contains 680. kg of weight.
+This allows the trains to complete larger elements.
+The trains also feature skis on the side of each seat support beam which adds to the theming of the ride.
+The trains' wheel protectors are also painted to resemble ski helmets, each having a unique design.